jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (1) A witness served with an Australian subpoena must comply with the subpoena.
 (2) Despite subsection (1) a witness served with an Australian subpoena is not required to comply with the subpoena if— (a) the subpoena is not served on the witness in accordance with section 163 and the law and rules that apply to the issue and service of the subpoena in the Australian court that issued it; or
-  (b) allowances and travelling expenses or vouchers in substitution for allowances and travelling expenses sufficient to meet the witness's reasonable expenses of complying with the subpoena are not given or paid to the witness at the appropriate time; or
+  (b) allowances and travelling expenses or vouchers in substitution for allowances and travelling expenses sufficient to meet the witness’s reasonable expenses of complying with the subpoena are not given or paid to the witness at the appropriate time; or
   (c) the witness is under the age of 18 years.
 (3) In this section the appropriate time means the time of service of the subpoena or at some other reasonable time before the witness is required to comply with it.

 ### 165 Failure of witness to comply with Australian subpoena
-(1) The High Court may, on receiving from the Australian court which issued the Australian subpoena a certificate stating that the witness has failed to comply with the subpoena, issue a warrant requiring any member of the police to arrest the witness and to bring him or her before the High Court.
+(1) The High Court may, on receiving from the Australian court which issued the Australian subpoena a certificate stating that the witness has failed to comply with the subpoena, issue a warrant requiring any constable to arrest the witness and to bring him or her before the High Court.
 (2) The High Court may, on the appearance of the witness before the court, impose a fine not exceeding $10,000 unless the court is satisfied that the failure to comply with the subpoena should be excused.
 (3) In determining whether the failure to comply with the subpoena should be excused, the High Court may have regard to— (a) any matters that were not brought to the attention of the Australian court which granted leave to serve the subpoena, if the High Court is satisfied that—